csci399-enterprisesoftwaredevelopment/syllabus/README.md

 * Creativity (as long as requirements are fulfilled)
 * Anything listed under `BONUS` in the README of the exercise.
 * Something that WOW's me.

+## Grading

+The final grade for the course is based on 6 grades as follows:

+* Two assigned in-class tests.
+Each test counts as a separate grade.
+* Daily quizzes and minor assignments – collectively count as 1 grade.
+(No make-ups will be given, but lowest two quiz grades will be dropped.)
+* Programming assignments – collectively count as 2 grades.
+* Course project – counts as 2 grades.
+* Lowest grade from above 7 grades will be dropped.
+If the lowest grade corresponds to the course project or the collective grade for the programming assignments, only one of the associated grades will be dropped.

 ## Course Schedule (tenative)